 Taking their cue from Baby Face perhaps, these new gangster films tended to be “true life” (if heavily fictionalized) biographies rather than original stories, told in semi-documentary fashion.

-A decade before Bonnie and Clyde, Bonnie Parker got her own biopic in THE FEMALE MOBSTER, THE BONNIE PARKER STORY, which debuted on a double bill with the Roger Corman directed MACHINE GUN KELLY.
+A decade before Arthur Penn’s Bonnie and Clyde, Bonnie Parker got her own biopic in The Female Mobster, which debuted on a violence-packed double bill with Roger Corman’s bloody Machine Gun Kelly.
 Together they unleashed “savage brute force” across Los Angeles on July 2, 1958.

-On June 17, 1959, the biopic AL CAPONE came to area theaters with Rod Steiger in the title role.
+Al Capone had been dead more than a dozen years when the biopic Al Capone arrived in L.A. theaters June 17, 1959 with Rod Steiger in the title role.
 “He ruled America’s most roaring era!
-He invented the rub out and the one-way “ride… [Jack McErlane would have something to say about that –ed] and organized the crime syndicate we are still fighting today!
+He invented the rub out and the one-way ride and organized the crime syndicate we are still fighting today!”
+Fellow Chicago gangster Jack McErlane might dispute the “one way ride” part, but he too was long dead.

-In September the same year, perhaps more to Mr. Hoover’s liking (or not), was a new, midcentury take on the G-man film, THE FBI STORY directed by Mervyn LeRoy and starring Jimmy Stewart.
+In September the same year, perhaps more to Mr. Hoover’s liking, was a new, midcentury take on the G-man film, The FBI Story, directed by Mervyn LeRoy and starring Jimmy Stewart.
 Based on the 1956 book of the same name by journalist Don Whitehead, it was billed as “the story that out-excites every picture Warner Bros. ever made!”

 Although gangsters stayed big, the pictures got small as the screen gangster found a new home on television at the end of the decade.
 As Los Angeles Times reviewer Cecil Smith wrote in July 1959, “Show business this year seems to be going in more intensely for studies of gangsterdom than at any point since Eddie Robinson and Jimmy Cagney shot their ways into public fame and Paul Muni created his indelible portrait in Scarface.”